lululuyuanyuanyuanGe/LuPlayground/crewAI/guide_creator_flow/output/complete_guide.md

 **Example:**
 Assume a company expects to generate cash flows of $1 million per year for the next five years and uses a discount rate of 10%.

-The present value for each year’s cash flow is calculated as follows:
+The present value for each yearï¿½s cash flow is calculated as follows:

 - Year 1:  \( \frac{1,000,000}{(1 + 0.10)^1} = 909,090.91 \)
 - Year 2:  \( \frac{1,000,000}{(1 + 0.10)^2} = 826,446.28 \)